-REVEALED: The greatest XV in the history of rugby… and there’s no room for Carter, O’Connell and Parisse.
+REVEALED: The greatest ever XV in the history of rugby… and there’s no room for Carter, O’Connell and Parisse.

 World’s greatest ever XV:

 15. Serge Blanco (France)